Healthcare Training Institute - Quality Education since 1979

 On the other hand, instigating fear in a child is a practice that many parents resist.
 They would much rather avoid the situation altogether which may in fact worsen the child’s condition.
 Laura was a nine year old client of mine who experienced extreme symptoms of panic when exposed to large crowds.
 Her parents, Michael and Diane, were reluctant to try exposure therapy because the site of their daughter in pain was one they wished to avoid at all costs.

 However, eventually, they developed a system of exposure steps, along with my assistance, that would, hopefully, gradually reduce Laura’s anxiety.
 Exposure degrees came in the following order:

 The intensity of Laura’s anxiety would be carefully monitored to ensure she would not be overwhelmed.
 When the time came for a visit to a friend’s house without her parents, the overseeing adult was informed to watch Laura carefully and to encourage her a great deal.
 Eventually, Laura became less and less anxious around social groups as she became more and more exposed to social situations.
-Replay track 6 for more information on exposure therapy.
+Replay section 6 for more information on exposure therapy.

 In this section, we discussed three characteristics of childhood agoraphobia, which are development in childhood and adolescence; separation anxiety; and early exposure.

 In the next section, we will examine three aspects of panic disorder, namely typical manifestations; irritable bowel syndrome, and loss of significant person.